Jallianwala Bagh renovated with ‘utmost respect’, says Culture Ministry amid criticism

 Singh said that the galleries and the use of technology at the site aimed “to bring out the poignancy of the killings of innocents and how the incident influenced other bravehearts”.

-He added that the light and sound show used to happen earlier as well, but had become defunct.
+He added that the light and sound show used to be held earlier as well, but had become defunct.
 “The soundtrack [of the show] is so poignant,” he said.
 “It has been very sensitively done and is informative as well.
 Anyone coming to this place will leave better informed.”

 Historians, academics and Opposition politicians have criticised the renovation as an attempt by the Narendra Modi-led government to distort India’s history and corporatise historical monuments.
 Several social media users have also expressed their displeasure.